SP5GW/RF_Tunning_SirioSignalKeeper27_for_10m_Band/README.md

 </p>

 ## Introduction
-This article summarizes my experience with adapting the Signal Keeper 27, a ¼-wavelength CB band (27 MHz) base-loaded ground-plane antenna manufactured by Sirio in Italy.
+This article summarizes my experience with adapting the Signal Keeper 27, a ¼-wavelength CB band (27 MHz) base-loaded ground-plane antenna manufactured by Sirio, Italy.

 I first installed this antenna last year, but after running into difficulties during the tuning process, I set it aside for almost a year.
 Recently, I revisited the project—and this time achieved excellent results, which I would like to share here.